michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0042.md

 - adj: not firm
 - adj: lacking in strength or firmness or resilience
 ### Family
-limp: limped, limper, limping, limpingly, limply, limpness, limps+;limper: limpers;limping: limpings
+- limp: limped, limper, limping, limpingly, limply, limpness, limps+
+- limper: limpers
+- limping: limpings
 ### Examples
 - The quarterback climbed to his feet and limped back to the huddle.
 - He limped off the field, but he didn’t think the injury was serious.